angelov-todor/dictionary-ui/README.md

 ## Questions:

-* images show by row in 5
+* images show by row in 5 - flex box, isotop, css, split by 5
-* translations update the files
+* translations update the files - manual, smartcat